-One for every day of the year, San Blas is an archipelago of 365 breath-taking islands in the northwest of Panama, which are inhabited by the Indian Guna people.
-For a few days, I was able to experience the splendour of the islands courtesy of San Blas Adventures.
+Touching down on Guna Yala, Panama, I felt like the most opportune person to grace the earth.
+“Where?” you might ask.
+Well, allow me to introduce you to the set of your next travel fantasy.
+One for every day of the year, San Blas is an archipelago of 365 breath-taking islands in the northwest of Panama, which are inhabited by the Indian Kuna people.
+For a few days this summer, I experienced the splendour of the islands courtesy of San Blas Adventures.
 From the old town of Panama City, we were taken by jeep to Carti and then greeted by our friendly Kuna guide Germain who wasted no time ploughing us with Abuelo rum as we made our way to the island we were to lodge at.

 Our first day consisted of snorkelling and beach volleyball on Isla Perro (Dog Island), which is heralded as one of the world’s best snorkelling spots- with very good reason.
 Right off the main beach is a sunken ship, which is home to countless colourful fish, lobsters, coral, sea anemones and much more.
 Next on the agenda was a scrumptious seafood BBQ at Isla Elefante (Elephant Island), one of the few islands with a restaurant.
 Freshly caught lobster, rice, patacones, coconut drinks and (more Abuelo rum) were on the menu as the restaurant turned into a mini disco.
-The girls got up and danced to Enrique Iglesias’ Bailando as the local Guna women looked on, admiring our Western garb and smiling at us.
+The girls got up and danced to Enrique Iglesias’ Bailando as the local Kuna women looked on admiring our Western garb and smiling at us.

 As the sun set on our festivities, we were taken to the island, which would be our home for the next few days: Isla Iguana.
 As our boat pulled up to the shore, all that could be heard was an encore of exclamations: ‘oh my gosh’ being the main one.
 San Blas’ beauty really does call for a reality check.
 You just simply won’t believe your eyes.
 The sea is largely visible from any single spot.
 What awaits you at this earthly paradise is perfectly powdery white sand and warm, clear emerald blue waters, the kind which only exists in your wildest dreams.

+Each morning we were given a hearty breakfast on Isla Iguana’s small restaurant.
+Here we got to know three flamboyantly extravagant Kuna men who would prepare our fresh fish and dance around our tables.
+One of them was Rolly, who would put on a catwalk show and encourage us all to join in on his rendition of Daddy Yankee’s Gasolina.
+After breakfast on our second day, the island hopping continued and Germain took us to Isla Perro Grande (Big Dog island) for fresh lobster and lunch with other tour groups under the palm trees.
 Names exchanged and sufficiently satisfied, we were all taken out for one of the most unique experiences of my life: a party right in the middle of the Sea.
 Our three boats pulled up to a quiet spot in the centre of the earth, and all that could be seen for miles was endless bliss.
-We got out of the boats to shallow waters no deeper than our knees.
-Perplexed and wondering what we had been brought here for- suddenly, the boat’s sound systems started blasting reggaeton music, and Germain appeared once again with the rum (we weren’t entirely sure we ever saw Germain sans Abuelo bottle).
+We got out of the boats to shallow waters no deeper than our knees, perplexed and wondering what we had been brought here for when suddenly, the boat’s sound systems started blasting reggaeton music and Germain appeared once again with the rum (we weren’t entirely sure we ever saw Germain sans Abuelo bottle).
 Have you ever had a party in the very middle of the Caribbean Sea?
-The weather was perfect, the water was warm, and I can honestly pinpoint this as one of the most beautiful days of my life.
+The weather was perfect, the water was warm and I can honestly pinpoint this as one of the most beautiful days of my life.

 The last day of our paradise escape took us to the capital of this indigenous territory, El Porvenir.
 Home to around 1000 Kuna people, here we truly got to see how the other half live; their school, hospital and their forms of recreation.
-The locals were exceptionally friendly, and buying souvenirs here was also a fraction of the price one may come across in Panama City.
+The locals were exceptionally friendly and buying souvenirs here was also a fraction of the price one may come across in Panama City.
 As we walked along the sand-paved paths, we pondered over what life would actually look like without all the Western frills we’ve become so accustomed to.

-This was a guest post by Rosie Bell (@thebeachbell), a travel writer, digital content creator, full-time sun seeker, and creator of thebeachbell.com.
+This was a guest post by Rosie Bell (@thebeachbell), a travel writer, digital content creator, full-time sun seeker, and creator of clubelsewhere.com.
 Have an article, idea, opinion, tips, or just about anything else Panama related you would like to write about on PTY Life?
 Become a guest blogger like Rosie by sending a message to email@example.com.